ha816/study/books/programming-interview/technic-summary.md

 1. The memory location on which to operate (M)
 2. The existing expected value (A) of the variable
 3. The new value (B) which needs to be set
+4.
+\**The CAS operation updates atomically the value in M to B, but only if the existing value in M matches A, otherwise no action is taken.**

+In both cases, the existing value in M is returned.
+This combines three steps – getting the value, comparing the value and updating the value – into a single machine level operation.

 # Framework & Application